oomek/attractplus/Layouts.md

 ### `fe.script_dir`

-When Attract-Mode runs a layout or plug-in script, `fe.script_dir` is set to the layout or plug-in's directory.
+When Attract-Mode Plus runs a layout or plug-in script, `fe.script_dir` is set to the layout or plug-in's directory.

 ### `fe.script_file`

-When Attract-Mode runs a layout or plug-in script, `fe.script_file` is set to the name of the layout or plug-in script file.
+When Attract-Mode Plus runs a layout or plug-in script, `fe.script_file` is set to the name of the layout or plug-in script file.

 ### `fe.module_dir`

-When Attract-Mode runs a module script, `fe.module_dir` is set to the module's directory.
+When Attract-Mode Plus runs a module script, `fe.module_dir` is set to the module's directory.

 ### `fe.nv`

 The `fe.nv` table can be used by layouts and plugins to store persistent values.
-The values in this table get saved by Attract-Mode whenever the layout changes and are saved to disk when Attract-Mode is shut down. `boolean`, `integer`, `float`, `string`, `array` and `table` values can be stored in this table.
+The values in this table get saved by Attract-Mode Plus whenever the layout changes and are saved to disk when Attract-Mode Plus is shut down. `boolean`, `integer`, `float`, `string`, `array` and `table` values can be stored in this table.

 ---